Navapur: Economy

+Samir Shaikh,Shakir Shaikh and Furqan Shaikh are also Commission agents and owner of G.F.C Navapur.

 The weekly bazaar is called Shanivari i.e. held on each Saturday..

 Transport

 Navapur has a railway station.
 It is also well connected for road transport.
 State transport buses of Maharashtra and Gujarat are available from Navapur to many cities.
 Maximum number of buses connect three cities Surat, Nandurbar and Dhule.
 It is connected with Surat - NH-53.
 The nearest commercial airport is in Surat.

 Demographics

 In the 2001 census, the municipality of Navapur had 29,979 inhabitants, with 15,427 males (51.5%) and 14,552 females (48.5%), for a gender ratio of 943 females per thousand males.
 Nawapur had an average literacy rate of 67%, higher than the national average of 59.5%: male literacy was 72%, and female literacy was 62%.
 In 2001 in Nawapur, 14% of the population was under 6 years of age.